Areas of Plymouth: Buy-to-Let Property Investment Hotspots

 Why Invest in Plymouth?

 Plymouth is in the county of Devon.
 Plymouth is located between the River Plym and River Tamar and looks out across Plymouth Sound towards Drake’s Island.
-The city of Plymouth has a population of around 244,000.
+According to the Census, in 2021 the city of Plymouth had a population of around 264,727.

 Plymouth is very much a place shaped by the ocean.
-The city’s economy is based around maritime industries and the sea.
+The city’s economy is based on maritime industries and the sea.
 It is a major base for the Royal Navy and Royal Marines.
-Devonport Royal Dockyard and Babcock International is a major provider of services to the Royal Navy and is the third-largest employer in Devon.
+Devonport Royal Dockyard and Babcock International is a major provider of services to the Royal Navy and (in 2023) is the second-largest employer in Devon and Cornwall.
 Princess Yachts is also a major local employer.

 There is a growing tech. sector here too.
 Plymouth Science Park at Derriford is one of the largest in science and tech. hubs in southern England.
 It is designed to be an environment where new knowledge-based companies can set up and grow.
 Around 100 businesses and 1,000 people work here.